 Mexicans and foreigners alike love Mexican food.
 Have you ever eaten tacos?
 They’re one of the most famous Mexican staples around the world.
 However, let me warn you: you haven’t tried the real thing if you’ve never been to Mexico.
 If you like Mexican food in your home country, you will love it in Mexico.

 Mexican food is delicious and varied.
 We have much more than tacos.
 What you know abroad is just but a glimpse of our culinary traditions.
-In fact, our cuisine dates back from pre-Hispanic times but has survived till our day.
+Our cuisine dates back from pre-Hispanic times but has survived till our day.

 Foreigners always mention the food when talking about Mexico, and that alone should be a good indicator for you.
 When visiting, you have to try it.